 One of the easiest ways to earn more money as a raft guide is to have guests requesting you are their guide.
 These might be returning customers or friends and family who have come to raft as per your suggestion.
 An outfitter typically rewards raft guides around $25 more per trip for bringing in these clients.
 Being requested also shows your employer how valued your skills are, significantly increasing the potential for a raise.

-Other jobs around a rafting center may also compliment the schedule of a raft guide to provide additional income.
+Other jobs around a rafting center may also complement the schedule of a raft guide to provide additional income.
 Many outfitters will hire guides to work in a retail store or office when things get busy.
 General labor work around the property also provides guides with additional income.

 The secret of raft guide earning potential, however, does not lie in how much money a raft guide job will pay you but how much it will save you.

-As a full time job, most companies provide their guiding staff with housing.
+As a full-time job, most companies provide their guiding staff with housing.
 Ranging from tent platforms to cabins, guides have the option to keep their rent money in their pockets.
 This alone saves new raft guides thousands of dollars over a season.

 Another reduced expense for raft guides is food costs.
-Most river trips provide their customers, and guides, with a lunch while on the river.
-This benefit adds up to be a significant savings in food costs over the course of a season.
+Most river trips provide their customers, and guides, with lunch while on the river.
+This benefit adds up to be significant savings in food costs over the course of a season.
 If a rafting outfitter also owns a restaurant, chances are they offer guides an outstanding discount on other meals.